Meta-Learning Neural Process for Implied Volatility Surfaces with SABR-induced Priors: Experiments

 \subsection{Case Study: Surface Reconstruction Under Market Stress}

-We visualize the reconstructed surfaces on a challenging day: March 10, 2023, a day of significant market turmoil following the collapse of Silicon Valley Bank.
+We visualize the reconstructed surfaces on a challenging day: March 9, 2020, during the COVID-19 volatility shock.
 This event provides a real-world stress test for model robustness.
-Figure \ref{fig:surface_reconstruction} provides a comprehensive comparison, where each model reconstructs the surface from the same 100 context points drawn from the sparse market data (plotted as blue dots in panel a).Red dots in (a) are unobserved data to represent the ground truth.
+Figure \ref{fig:surface_reconstruction} provides a comprehensive comparison, where each model reconstructs the surface from the same 100 context points drawn from the market data (plotted as blue dots in panel a).
+Red dots in (a) are unobserved data to represent the ground truth.

 The benchmark models exhibit distinct failure modes.
-The SABR model (b) produce a surface that is structurally plausible but overly rigid, failing to capture finer market details.
-The highly flexible Gaussian Process (c) overfits the sparse data, producing an unstable and financially implausible surface with unnatural oscillations.
+The SSVI (d) and SABR (b) shows clear volatility smiles but are overly rigid, failing to capture finer market details.
+The highly flexible Gaussian process (c) overfits the sparse data, producing an unstable and financially implausible surface with unnatural oscillations.
 The ablation model VolNP-Base (e), while capturing some features of smiles, yields an irregular surface, suggesting it overfits local noise without a global structural guide.
-In contrast, VolNP-FT (f) reconstructs a surface that is successfully capturing the essential features of the ground truth market data.
-This visual evidence reinforces the quantitative results, suggesting that the geometric prior learned during pre-training is critical for regularizing the model and enabling it to generate coherent global structures from sparse local information.
+In contrast, VolNP-SP (f) reconstructs a surface that successfully captures the essential features of the ground truth market data.
+This visual evidence reinforces the quantitative results, suggesting that the geometric prior learned during pre-training is critical for regularizing the model and enabling it to generate coherent IVS from sparse dataset.

-A critical test for a model's practical utility is the absence of butterfly arbitrage.
 We test for violations of the no-butterfly-arbitrage condition, which ensures the model's implied risk-neutral probability density is non-negative.
-This test is performed by checking the Durrleman condition (further details, see Theorem 2.9, condition IV3 of \citep{roper2010arbitrage}).
-Figure \ref{fig:smile_arbitrage} shows the result on March 10, 2023.
+This test is performed by checking the Durrleman condition (further details, cf. Theorem 2.9, condition IV3 of \citep{roper2010arbitrage}).
+Figure \ref{fig:smile_arbitrage} shows the result on March 9, 2020.
 Smiles from VolNP-Base (bottom row) exhibit significant violations of this condition, indicated by the red shaded areas where arbitrage opportunities exist.
 This makes the model unusable in practice.
-In contrast, smiles from VolNP-FT (top row) are consistently free of such arbitrage.
-This shows that our two-stage training successfully provide a structural prior that guides the model to produce outputs that adhere to fundamental financial principles.
+In contrast, smiles from VolNP-SP (top row) are consistently free of such arbitrage.
+This shows that our two-stage training successfully provides a structural prior that guides the model to produce outputs that adhere to fundamental financial principles.